BeniyamL/Raise_the_terrain/README.md

     * we are allowed to use all the functions provided by SDL2

 ## Task 0: Isometric projection
    * Draw Isometric projection of a grid by accepting altitude input from user.
-An example of the altitude can be
+An example of the altitude for 8 x 8 grid can be

 ---